Why And How To Store Seeds In Your Own Garden

 You Might Also Like: Heirloom Seeds: How To Save And Store

 If you’re after crop consistency, then it’s best to collect seed from cross-pollinated plants as well as hybrid plants.
 This is because there’s no best way of telling if you’re going to produce good crops from them until the next harvest season comes along.

 When it comes to the kind of crops you can save seeds from, the easiest ones are peas, beans, lettuce, tomato plants (especially heirloom tomato seeds), herbs like Basil, and peppers.

 You can easily gather vegetable seeds from these, and the prep-work needed is simple as well.
 For flowers and ornamentals, on the other hand, you can save the seeds of calendula, marigold, morning glory, and poppy.

 How to Save Seed from Your Garden

-After packaging seeds, be sure to label them correctly.
-Write down information that you might need for the following year including the type of vegetable or flower the seeds are, the name of the specific variety, the date you packaged the seeds.
+After packaging the new seed, be sure to label them correctly.
+Write down information that you might need for next year, including the type of vegetable, or flower the seeds are, the name of the specific variety name, the date you packaged the seeds.

-Hopefully this post helped you learn why and how to save seeds from your garden.
-If you have saved seeds before, share your experience int he comments below.
+Hopefully this post helped you learn why it’s a good idea and how to save the best seeds from your garden for next spring or fall.
+If you have saved seeds before, share your experience in the comments below.